 Game here includes big cats such as lion, leopard, and cheetah, and you may also see wild dog – one of the few locations in Namibia where you can spot these magnificent and endangered animals.
 Elephant, rhino, giraffe and a plethora of plains game also make their home here.

 Spend your afternoon relaxing around the waterhole and learn of your activities to come.
-Your stay here will include game drives, telemetry tracking and participating in the leopard conservation project.
 (B,L,D)

-This morning you will head out on a game drive, but not just any standard game drive.
+This morning you have the choice of one of two activities (we will submit a request based on your preference and this will be confirmed at check in).
+You can head out on a game drive, but not just any standard game drive.
 Instead you will set out with a telemetry qualified guide and you will be tracking tagged animals for the other game drives to view.
 While less time is spent looking at the diversity of species, more time is aimed toward reaching high points to look for larger tagged species.
 Tagged animals including lion, elephant, cheetah, pangolin, serval, honey-badger, brown & spotted hyena and others are located via radio telemetry and your sightings are then reported for the other game drives.
-(B,L,D)

 This morning you will enjoy a ‘normal’ game drive before returning to the lodge to relax during the heat of the day.
-This afternoon you are invited to learn about Erindi leopards through a photo & audio presentation explaining Erindi’s amazing Global Leopard Project, a registered foundation dedicated to the conservation of leopards through research and communication.
+This afternoon, subject to Erindi’s in house leopard expert, you may be invited to learn about Erindi leopards through a photo & audio presentation explaining Erindi’s amazing Global Leopard Project, a registered foundation dedicated to the conservation of leopards through research and communication.

-You will have the opportunity to join in the incredible conservation work they’re undertaking and head out to try and locate one of these magnificent creatures.
-You might find yourself checking capture traps and helping download data from GPS collars.
+Should the leopard expert be in house, you may have the opportunity to join in the incredible conservation work they’re undertaking and head out to try and locate one of these magnificent creatures.
+You may find yourself checking capture traps and helping download data from GPS collars.
 (B,L,D)

 This morning after breakfast you will make your way to Na’an ku sê Sanctuary, arriving in time for a relaxing lunch.